FloWuenne/fusion-benchmarking-scripts/05_generate_report/README.md

 run_id_2,org/workspace,Fusion
 ```

-Here is an example from the community/showcase with real run IDs and a real workspace declaration for you to see the final formatting.
+Below is an example from the community/showcase, featuring real workflow IDs and workspace declaration to illustrate the correct formatting.

 ```
 id,workspace,group